wp-plugins/dynamic-widgets/readme.txt

 Yes, you can.
 In the Dynamic Widgets Overview page, click the 'Advanced >' link at the bottom.
 You should see if `wp_head()` is called in your theme.
 It is possible Dynamic Widgets can't detect if the theme is calling `wp_head()`.
 Please contact the author of the theme to ask for it.
 You can also of course just try Dynamic Widgets to see if it works.

-= Does the plugin work on WordPress 3.0 MU? =
+= Does the plugin work on a WordPress Network? =

 Yes, but only if you activate the plugin on a per site base.
 Network Activation is not supported.
 Extra note: It seems that sometimes for some reason DW does not show up on individual sites within a WP Network without a network activation.
 You can use [Multisite Plugin Manager](http://wordpress.org/extend/plugins/multisite-plugin-manager/) to overcome this problem.